HOME PAGE current projects performance projects street theatre & corporate entertainment workshops and residencies reviews photo galleries

 Education Outreach Work

-"THE LION" based on "The Chronicles of Narnia" in collaboration with The City of Birmingham Symphony Orchestra for three consecutive years working with four separate schools in Birmingham, Sutton Coldfield and Worcester to produce performance work performed with players from the CBSO.
+"THE LION" based on "The Chronicles of Narnia" in collaboration with The City of Birmingham Symphony Orchestra for three consecutive years 2001 - 2003 working with schools in Birmingham, Worcester and Sutton Coldfield to produce performance work performed with players from the CBSO.

-"Madame La-La" project April 2005 based upon Degas' paintings at The Barber Institute for Fine Art, Birmingham in collaboration with actress Helen Terry.
+"Madame La-La" project April 2005 based upon Degas' paintings at The Barber Institute of Fine Art, Birmingham in collaboration with actress Helen Terry.

 MAC Physical Theatre Course